deaFPS/apex-stretched-script/README.md

 2.	place the files from "to C drive" to your "C:/" directory

-	place the files from "to Desktop"... you are not dumb, do you?
+	place the files from "to Desktop"... you are not dumb, are you?

 3.	set your launch options from the "Launch Options.txt" in your steam for apex